9 Best Compound Exercises (Full Body)

 4. Then, perform a narrow overhead press by pushing the dumbbells overhead until your arms are fully extended, biceps near ears.
 Repeat, performing two shoulder presses.

 5. Slowly and with control, lower the dumbbells down to shoulder level.
-Then curl them down to your sides, returning to starting position.
+Then curl them down to your sides, returning to the start position.

 6. Return your floating right leg to the ground, then switch feet; balancing on your right leg and floating your left knee.